Covid-19 – DOBOR Response

 Q1.
 What is the current status of Marine Event Permits?
 Is DOBOR accepting applications now that things are opening up again?

-DOBOR has resumed issuing Marine Event Permits.
+DOBOR will review Marine Event Permits on a case by case basis.
 Applications can be found on the DOBOR form page.
 As a condition of these permits, event organizers must adhere to all existing State and County (Covid-19) requirements for boating and gatherings on land.

 Q2.
 Is access to offshore islets and Ahu O Laka (aka the Sandbar in Kaneohe Bay, waters off Oahu) closed?